Rùm: Fauna

 Rùm is also noted for its bird life.
-The population of 70,000 Manx shearwaters is one of the largest breeding colonies in the world.
+The population of 70,000 Manx shearwater birds is one of the largest breeding colonies in the world.
 These migrating birds spend their winters in the South Atlantic off Brazil, and return to Rùm every summer to breed in burrows high in the Cuillin Hills.
 White-tailed sea eagles were exterminated on the island by 1912 and later became extinct in Scotland.
 A programme of reintroduction began in 1975, and within ten years 82 young sea eagles from Norway had been released.
 There is now a successful breeding population in the wild.

 There are brown trout, European eel and three-spined stickleback in the streams, and salmon occasionally run in the Kinloch River.
 The only amphibian found on Rùm is the palmate newt and the only reptile native to Rùm is the common lizard.
-Invertebrates are diverse and have been studied there since 1884, numerous species of damsel fly, dragonfly, beetle, butterflies, moths etc. having been recorded.
+Invertebrates are diverse and have been studied there since 1884, numerous species of damselfly, dragonfly, beetle, butterflies, moths etc. having been recorded.
 Several rare upland species are found on the ultrabasic slopes of Barkeval, Hallival and Askival including the ground beetles Leistus montanus and Amara quenseli.
 The midge (Culicoides impunctatus), a biting gnat, occurs in "unbelievable numbers".

 In October 2006 the popular Autumnwatch series on BBC television showed coverage of the deer rut at Kilmory Bay.

 A 1.5 hectare patch of brown earth soil at the abandoned settlement of Papadil is home to a thriving population of earthworms, which are rare in the elsewhere poor soil of the island.
 Some individuals of Lumbricus terrestris have reached tremendous sizes, with the largest weighing 12.7 grams.
 This is speculated to be due to the good quality soil, and absence of predators.